21 Jun NEW YORK LAWMAKERS HAVE PASSED STRICTER WORKPLACE HARASSMENT LAWS (AGAIN) MAKING IT EASIER TO BRING CLAIMS

 - Attorney Fees “Shall” be Awarded to the Prevailing Party.
 New York Human Rights Law now provides that a prevailing party (whether before a court or the Division of Human Rights) “shall” be awarded attorneys’ fees, rather than the award being discretionary.
 If a prevailing employer seeks attorneys’ fees, it must first show that the action brought by the plaintiff was filed or continued in bad faith as defined in the statute.

 - Nondisclosure Agreements (NDAs) Restricted for All Discrimination Cases.
-New York sharply limited NDAs in sexual harassment cases last year by requiring protective measures to ensure that confidentiality was the complainant’s preference.
+New York sharply limited NDAs in sexual harassment cases last year by requiring protective measures to ensure that confidentiality was the complainant’s preference, and a harassment defense attorney for workplace harassment must take this into account when developing litigation strategy.
 Going forward, the law will apply to all types of discrimination, harassment or retaliation claims, prohibiting employers from including NDAs in “any settlement, agreement or other resolution of any claim, the factual foundation for which involves discrimination, that would prevent the disclosure of the underlying facts and circumstances to the claim or action unless the condition of confidentiality is the complainant’s preference.”
 If confidentiality is the complainant’s preference, then an NDA regarding the facts and circumstances of the claim is permissible, but must be written in “plain English, and, if applicable, the primary language of the complainant.”
 The complainant then must have a full, non-waivable 21 days to consider the NDA clause before signing the document and a 7-day waiting period during which the employee may revoke agreement to the NDA after they sign.

 - Employment Contract NDAs Must Include a Carve-Out.
 Commencing January 1, 2020, NDAs that are part of an employment contract must include an explicit carve-out providing that the employee or future employee is not prohibited from “speaking with law enforcement, the Equal Employment Opportunity Commission, the state Division of Human Rights, a local commission on human rights, or an attorney retained by the employee or potential employee.”

-- Mandatory Distribution of a Written Anti-Harassment Policy.
-The state will require employers to provide New York-based employees with a notice, both at the time of hire and during annual sexual harassment prevention training, that contains both the employer’s sexual harassment prevention policy and the information presented at such employer’s sexual harassment prevention training program.
+- Mandatory Distribution of a Written Policy.
+The state will require employers to provide New York-based employees with a notice, both at the time of hire and during annual sexual harassment prevention training that contains both the employer’s sexual harassment prevention policy and the information presented at such employer’s prevention training program.
 Employers must provide this information both in English and in the language identified by each employee as the primary language of such employee.
+A savvy harassment defense attorney for workplace harassment will work with each client to ensure that their current anti-harassment policies, training and procedures for investigating complaints are comprehensive and reflective of emerging litigation trends.

 - The Statute of Limitations for Sexual Harassment Claim is Now Three Years Employees will have three years to bring an administrative claim of sexual harassment, whether filing in an administrative agency or in court.
 Previously, the applicable statute of limitations was one year in administrative agencies; discrimination claims other than sexual harassment are still subject to a one-year statute of limitations when filed in administrative agencies.

-As this new law will have a significant impact on employment contracts/agreements, handbooks, workplace policies, training materials, arbitration agreements, and settlements, employers are strongly encouraged to contact Hall Booth Smith P.C.’s Labor and Employment Department to answer any questions you may have on compliance with this new law or any other employment law issues.
+As this new law will have a significant impact on employment contracts/agreements, handbooks, workplace policies, training materials, arbitration agreements, and settlements, employers are strongly encouraged to contact the experienced harassment defense attorneys for workplace harassment in Hall Booth Smith P.C.’s Labor and Employment Department to answer any questions you may have on compliance with this new law or any other employment law issues.

 Although the new law has been widely publicized as focusing on sexual harassment claims, the actual legislation will affect harassment, discrimination and retaliation claims of all kinds as well as employer compliance programs across the board.